Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: ODE-based Hazard Modeling

 \section{ODE-based Hazard Modeling}

-This section outlines the proposed ODE-based framework for modeling hazard dynamics.
-We begin by revisiting the first-order ODE formulation, then extend it to higher-order systems that capture more complex temporal behaviors in survival processes.
-The approach treats the hazard function and its cumulative form as components of a coupled dynamical system, providing a structured foundation for simulation and inference in later sections.
+\cb{This section outlines the ODE-based framework for modeling hazard dynamics used in this work.} We begin by revisiting the first-order ODE formulation, then \mbh{develop higher-order systems that define a broader class of hazard dynamics.} The approach treats the hazard function and its cumulative form as components of a coupled dynamical system, providing a structured foundation for simulation and inference in later sections. \mbh{In particular, the higher-order formulation allows for nonlinear and state-dependent evolution of the hazard, extending beyond the linear and closed-form models considered in existing ODE-based approaches.}